Balaaabduljalil/mustious.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a>"Whoever strives shall succeed."</a><br><a href='mailto:a.j.mustapha@outlook.com'>a.j.mustapha@outlook.com</a>
+subtitle: <a>"Whoever strives shall succeed."</a><br><a href='mailto:ballaabduljalil@gmial.com'>ballaabduljalil@gmial.com</a>
 profile:
   align: right
-  image: my_picture.jpg
+  image: abduljalil_image.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>London, United Kingdom</p>
+    <p>Abuja, Nigeria</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am an MSc student of Artificial Intelligence at the [School of Electronics Engineering and Computer Science, Queen Mary University of London](http://www.eecs.qmul.ac.uk/).
-My MSc specialises in Computer Vision and Robotics.
+I am an B.Engr student of Computer Engineering [Faculty Of Engineering, University Of Maiduguri,Maiduguri](http://www.unimaid.edu.ng).

-My research interests span Machine Learning, Reinforcement Learning, and Control Engineering applied to robotic systems.
-I aim to build robots that flexibly perform daunting tasks with little world knowledge.
+My research interests span Data Science, Machine Learnig, and Natural Language Processing (NLP) applied to Sentiment Analysis and Machine Translation.
+I aim to securing a postgraduate school and internship from any Russel Groups or IVY Leagues Universities and top tech giant companies such as Google, IBM, Microsoft, Facebook as a sentiment analysis expert respectively.
 I am open to learning and collaborating on any exciting project :)